 - 4.2.1.
-There are three types of Council meeting: - a) the Annual Meeting;
+There are four types of Council meeting:

+- a) the Annual Meeting;

-- b) Ordinary Meetings; and - c) Extraordinary Meetings,
+- b) Ordinary Meetings;

+- c) A Budget Meeting; and - d) Extraordinary Meetings,

 and they will be conducted in accordance with the Procedural Rules at Part 4D of this Constitution.